 A risk assessment is a critical part of the ISO 27001 process.
 And for obvious reasons.
 In order to address and correct the information security risks your organization faces, you first need to identify them.
-An ISO 27001 risk assessment is an excellent way to systematically and comprehensively identify and evaluate information security risks.
+An ISO 27001 risk assessment is essential for systematically identifying, evaluating, and planning how to mitigate information security risks.

 In other words, the ISO 27001 risk assessment isn’t simply an unstructured analysis.
 It’s an opportunity to get everyone within your company on the same page and precisely define your risk metrics and methodologies.